 Welcome to the cataract surgery center of Slade & Baker Vision Center.
 If you suffer from cataracts or have lost the ability to see up close, you have come to the right practice.
-Dr. Slade and Dr. Walton are pioneers in the field of refractive cataract surgery.
+Dr. Slade is a pioneer in the field of refractive cataract surgery.
 Our patients not only have the choice to see at all distances after surgery, but they were also the first patients in the United States that could have laser cataract surgery.

 Surgery to remove cataracts is one of the most frequently performed procedures today.
 It is also one of the most successful and safest procedures in medicine today.
 It is estimated that there are over 14 million lens implant procedures performed each year.